Pylons/pyramid/docs/narr/project.rst

     %VENV%\Scripts\pip install -e .

-Elided output from a run of this command on UNIX is shown below:
+Elided output from a run of this command on Unix is shown below:

 .. code-block:: bash